Safeguarding Data in Multimodal AI: A Differentially Private Approach to CLIP Training: Experiments

 \paragraph{Model Architecture} For image classification, the base model is OpenAI's CLIP model pretrained on the ImageNet dataset \citep{deng2009imagenet}.
 It consist of a \textit{ViT-L/14-336px} Transformer architecture as an image encoder and a masked self-attention Transformer as a text encoder.
 The vision Transformer consists of 24 layers with width of 1024 and 16 heads.
 The text Transformer consists of 12 layers with width of 768 and 12 heads.

-For visual question answering, the base model is BLIP pretrained on two human-annotated datasets, COCO \citep{coco} and Visual Genome \citep{VG}, and three web datasets, Conceptual Captions \citep{CCdata}, Conceptual 12M \citep{CC12}, and SBU captions \citep{SBU}, consisting of an unimodal image encoder, an image-grouded text encoder and an answer decoder, as illustrated in Figure \ref{fig:blip_vqa}.
+For image captioning, the base model is BLIP pretrained on two human-annotated datasets, COCO \citep{coco} and Visual Genome \citep{VG}, and three web datasets, Conceptual Captions \citep{CCdata}, Conceptual 12M \citep{CC12}, and SBU captions \citep{SBU}, consisting of an unimodal image encoder, an image-grouded text encoder and an answer decoder, as illustrated in Figure \ref{fig:clip-pretraining-blip_vqa} in Appendix \ref{app:exp}.